cyanochroite/celestine/documentation/index.rst

 That means that Blender can be used commercially by artists, by studios to make animation films or VFX, by game artists to work on commercial games, by scientists for research, and by students in educational institutions.

-Blender’s GNU GPL license guarantees you this freedom.
+Blender's GNU GPL license guarantees you this freedom.
 Nobody is ever permitted to take it away, in contrast to trial or “educational” versions of commercial software that will forbid your work in commercial situations.
 Privacy and Internet access

 Blender respects your privacy, no registration is needed, no connection to the internet is made if you decide to install and use Blender.
 Blender does not need internet to function properly.